billgraziano/xelogstash/README.md

 * Update dependencies and GO version
 * If an event has an error number, and that error number is `is_event_logged=1` then set `xe_is_event_logged=true`.
 This is useful to know if we can create an alert for an event.
 * Improved support for SQL Server 2025
 * Improved support for `binary_data` fields in the XML.
-This is for capturing query handles and hashes but will help with SIDs, etc.
+This is for capturing query handles and hashes but will help with SIDs, etc.  These are displayed as hex strings with a `0x` prefix.
+* The app sets `cpu_time_sec`, `logical_reads_mb`, `physical_reads_mb`, `writes_mb`, and `duration_sec`.
+These fields are only added if the quantity at or above the threshold.
+For example, `cpu_time_sec` is only added if the CPU time is at least 1 second (1 million microseconds).
+This was formerly a beta feature controlled by a flag.

 ### Release 1.8.1